jwallace145/bartensor/README.md

 ## About The Project

-Bartensor is a community platform that features an intelligent, knowledge-based, virtual bartender that can cater to your alcoholic requests.
-Users can sign up or browse anonymously and explore an enormous repository of drinks as well as user created drinks and view their recipes.
-Bartensor can also recommend drinks to you based on your flavor profile, connect you with like-minded friends, and allow you to explore more drinks than ever before.
+Bartensor is a community driven platform that features an intelligent, knowledge-based, virtual bartender that can cater to all your alcoholic needs.
+Users can sign up or browse anonymously and explore an enormous repository of drinks as well as community created drinks and view their recipes.
+Bartensor can also recommend drinks based on flavor profiles, connect like-minded drinkers, and allow the comminuty to expand its alcholic pallete together!

 Bartensor Features: